 In addition, it was such a delight to see the museum’s gift shop contain the most intellectually stimulating items I have ever seen in a gift shop.
 They are not to be missed.

-It felt so incredible to see these postcards on the wall of the gift shop.
+It also felt so incredible to see these postcards on the wall of the gift shop.
 They are a beautiful reminder of the collective brainpower we have throughout this world.

 Congratulations to all…on this lasting legacy.